voedger/voedger-kb/se.md

 - **(1)** Architecture is about what is *fundamental* to a software system; not every element, interconnection, or interface is considered fundamental.
 - **(2)** Architecture considers a system *in its environment*.
 Much like building architecture, software architecture is outward-looking; it considers a system’s context beyond its boundaries including the people, organizations, software, hardware and other devices with which the system must interact.

-> Architecture is the aspect of a system's design that allows colleagues to understand the system's structure, behavior, and interactions.
+> Architecture is the aspect of a system's design that allows to understand the system's guiding principles, major components, interactions and behavior.
 >
 > maxim-ge

+## Design

+> **Software Design** is a practical process of transforming a problem statement into a solution statement.
+>
+> SWEEBOK

+> **Software design** is the transformation of customer and other requirements, needs, and concerns into implementable design specifications.
+>
+> SWEEBOK

 ## Dynamic anti-patterns